ESMValGroup/ESMValTool/doc/sphinx/source/running.rst

 namelist.

-A collection of all observational data used by the diagnostics of the ESMValTool (master branch) is hosted at DLR and can be made available (restrictions by the data owner permitting) on request (see :numref:`tab_obs_data`).
+A collection of all observational data used by the diagnostics of the ESMValTool (*MASTER BRANCH*) is hosted at DLR and can be made available (restrictions by the data owner permitting) on request (see :numref:`tab_obs_data`).
 The reformatted observational data can be read using e.g., the **OBS** class in the namelist (see below).